bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/02_Model_Selection.md

 # Model Selection: Exploring the AI Toolkit Model Catalog

 In this section, you will explore the AI Toolkit Model Catalog to discover, filter, and compare models for your multimodal agent project.
-The Model Catalog provides access to models from various providers including GitHub, Azure AI Foundry, OpenAI, and others.
+The Model Catalog provides access to models from various providers including GitHub, Microsoft Foundry, OpenAI, and others.

 ## Step 1: Apply Filters to Narrow Your Selection